-He is counsel of choice for the most high profile and notorious cases.
+Michael has been instructed in some of the most most high profile and notorious cases.
 He also has great experience in the Court of Appeal and enjoyed considerable success there.

 He will fight to rescue those who have been wrongly convicted or face any charges which threaten their reputation or position.

 He represented the Norfolk Farmer, Tony Martin, in his winning murder appeal and has had convictions in other murder and serious criminal matters quashed, as well as winning appeals for smaller convictions and on sentence.

 He brings a sharpness and innovative approach to his representation of any defendant or appellant, whatever the charge.

 In addition to his Criminal practice, Michael is increasingly instructed in a variety of Regulatory work, including Sports Law, Tribunal work such as the GMC, and Inquests.